9 healthy habits to start in your 20s

 When it comes to alcohol, it’s okay to enjoy a drink or two occasionally – just don’t overdo it.
 Avoid binge drinking (which is having more than four standard drinks on any one occasion) and limit yourself to two drinks on any day to reduce your risk of alcohol-related illness and injury.

-Try to keep in mind the National Health and Medical Research Council (NHMRC) guidelines to reduce risk of harm from alcohol, opens in a new tab related disease.
+Try to keep in mind the National Health and Medical Research Council (NHMRC) guidelines to reduce risk of harm from alcohol related disease.
 So, 10 or fewer standard drinks a week, and no more than four standard drinks a day.
 (These guidelines are for those who do not deal with or are diagnosed with addiction illnesses.
-If you need support with alcohol, the A, opens in a new tabustralian Government has curated a list of organisations, opens in a new tab that offer support, counselling and more).
+If you need support with alcohol, the Australian Government has curated a list of organisations that offer support, counselling and more).

 9. Vaccinate